ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Neither partial sends nor send batching are supported by InitiateWithSend().

-The Events that may be sent after InitiateWithSend() are equivalent to those that would be sent by an invocation of Initate() followed immediately by an invocation of Send(), with the caveat that a send failure that occurs because the Connection could not be established will not result in a SendError separate from the InitiateError signaling the failure of Connection
+The Events that may be sent after InitiateWithSend() are equivalent to those that would be sent by an invocation of Initiate() followed immediately by an invocation of Send(), with the caveat that a send failure that occurs because the Connection could not be established will not result in a SendError separate from the InitiateError signaling the failure of Connection